LongNguyenVu24/IT4883Q_Project_Group5/README.md

 ## Build CI/CD Pipeline using Github Action | Build & push Docker Image

-Bước 1: Tạo dockerfile với nội dung:
+Step 1: Add dockerfile to the repo:

 <pre>FROM node:19.3.0